shethb/Movie_collection_project/README.md

 # Movie_collection_project
-In this project the Idea was to do following things create a movie storage application, that will allow users to manage their movie collection and find any movie they want.
+In this project the Idea was to do following things: Create a movie storage application, that will allow users to manage their movie collection and find any movie they want.
 Here’s the three main features:
 >>First, the application must allow to add new movies to the collection;